 Dr. Hassan Hathout, A Noble Soul

 He was always smiling, optimistic, cheerful, humble, first to greet and seek Allah's blessings for whomever he met, and ready to serve His cause no matter how seriously ill he was.
-He was ever willing to contribute to Islam and humanity with all the resources he had.
+Moreover, he was ever willing to contribute to Islam and humanity with all the resources he had.
 That was Dr. Hassan Hathout, a renowned figure in the 21st-century Muslim community.

 A saying of Prophet Muhammad is, "With knowledge, man rises to the heights of goodness and a noble position, associated with sovereigns in this world, and attains the perfection of happiness in the next."
 Dr. Hassan Hathout was such a man of knowledge.